1hAck-0/1hAckOGFN-Lua-Engine/docs/built-in-libs/imgui.md

 - `varIndex`: Index of the style variable (ImGuiStyleVar).
 - `value`: The value for the variable.
 Can be a float or vec2 depending on the variable.
+- `push`: Whether to save and push the original value of the variable onto the style var stack.

 #### Return Value